Last Updated June 30, 2022

-The stud finder will alert you when a stud is found via a beeping noise or a flashing light, or maybe both.
+The stud finder in deep scan mode will alert you when a stud is found via a beeping noise or a flashing light, or maybe both.
 Move the stud finder slowly to pinpoint the exact place where the stud is located.

 Use a pencil to mark where the stud is.
 A density stud finder will show you where each edge of the stud is.
 It’s important that you mark each edge so that you can drill or hammer in the exact center of the stud.
 The center of the stud provides you the most stability.
 Instead of using a pencil, you can also use painters tape to mark off where you’ve found the stud sides to be.

 To ensure accuracy, repeat the process again to check for the location of the stud and check that were are studs on either side of the one that you marked, at a distance of either 16 or 24 inches.

 Get ready to hang your wall art or move forward in another project.
 Congratulate yourself on a job well done.

 We recently covered the new TikTok rose toy this here trend that’s sweeping the nation.

 Air quality is important, we choose a car air purifier recommended for it’s quiet operation.

 Bachelorette party penis straws a great wedding shower gift if you can get fast shipping.

 While density and magnetic stud finders are the most common models that you can find in almost any hardware store, in addition to online.
 However, there is also a range of other stud finders.
 Some of these other modles use those methods and some that do not.
 Let’s take a look at some of the different stud finders that you can explore for yourself.